 - 9. If a pupil moves into the admissions area outside the normal admissions round (or after the allocation process has been completed) there can be no guarantee of a place at the school if this would mean exceeding the admissions number.
 All applicants in this category will be considered against the admissions criteria set out above.
 Parents can apply directly to the school. - 10.
 Parents seeking a place for their child outside of the chronological age group should submit their written case to the Admissions Committee.
 Parents should include information regarding the child's academic, social and emotional development and whether they have previously been educated outside of their normal age group.
 If the child has been born prematurely, parents should include these details in their application.
 Applications relating to the Year 7 admissions round will also be discussed with relevant local authority professionals.
 Decisions will be made based on the circumstances of each case and parents will be informed of the reasons for the decision in writing. - 11.
 Overriding priority will be given to pupils who have a Statement of Educational Needs/EHC Plan which names the school.
 Priority may also be given to the admission of "hard to place" students in accordance with agreed protocols.
 Such placements override the normal admission arrangements including admitting children over the published admission number. - 12.
 The date of the Open Evening is to be confirmed. - 13.
-A Christian means a full member of 'Churches Together in Britain and Ireland' at the time when decisions on admissions are made.
-(See Appendix 1) - 14.
+A Christian is defined as 'all members of Churches Together in England and CYTÛN and all other churches and ecclesial communities that are in membership of any Churches Together Group (by whatever title) on the above basis at the time when admission decisions are made.
+Proof of church membership must be provided by the appropriate church leader. - 14.
 An equal preference system means that all first, second and third preference applications are considered equally against the school's admissions criteria. - 15.
-In any situation where the application of the admissions' criteria results in more children with an equal right to admission to the school than the number of available places, the tie break will be determined by random selection by an independent body. - Applications received after the closing date will not be considered in the initial allocation of places, except in very exceptional circumstances.
+In any situation where the application of the admissions' criteria results in more children with an equal right to admission to the school than the number of available places, the tie break will be determined by random selection by an independent body. - 16.
+Applications received after the closing date will not be considered in the initial allocation of places, except in very exceptional circumstances.
 Where parents have submitted a transfer form before the closing date, but then seek to change their preference after the closing date, this late expression of preference will be treated as a 'late' application and will not be considered in the initial allocation of places.
 Late applications and late changes of preference will be processed as soon as possible after the offer date.
 Late applications for a place at Cardinal Newman Catholic School should be routed through Luton Local Authority in accordance with coordinated admission arrangements.